CowDogMoo/warpgate/README.md

 **Prerequisites:**

 - Go 1.21+ (for building from source)
-- Docker or Podman (for containerized execution)
+- Docker or Podman (for container builds via BuildKit)
-- Linux (for native Buildah integration)

 **See [Installation Guide](docs/installation.md) for detailed platform-specific instructions.**